Judges rule Jakarta governor blasphemy trial closed to media

-JAKARTA, Indonesia (AP) — An Indonesian court has ruled that witness testimony will be closed to the media in the blasphemy trial of the capital’s minority Christian governor.
+JAKARTA, Indonesia (AP) — An Indonesian court ruled Tuesday that witness testimony will be closed to the media in the blasphemy trial of the capital’s minority Christian governor.

-Gov. Basuki “Ahok” Tjahaja Purnama is charged with insulting Islam and desecrating the Quran by using one of its verses to boost his chances of winning re-election.
-The 50-year-old Ahok is seeking a second term as Jakarta’s governor in elections due in February.
+Jakarta Gov. Basuki “Ahok” Tjahaja Purnama is charged with insulting Islam and desecrating the Quran by using one of its verses to boost his chances of winning re-election.
+Ahok, 50, is seeking a second term as governor in elections due in February.

-A five-judge panel ruled Tuesday that journalists will not be allowed to cover witness testimony and that spectators can’t bring cellphones inside the courtroom.
-Witness testimony began shortly after the decision.
+The blasphemy controversy erupted when a video circulated online in which Ahok lightheartedly said people were being deceived if they believed his detractors who asserted that the Quran prohibits Muslims from having a non-Muslim leader.

-Ahok’s lawyer Trimoelja Soerjadi said the ruling was aimed at protecting the witnesses given the huge attention the trial has received in the world’s most populous Muslim nation.
+A five-judge panel ruled that journalists will not be allowed to cover witness testimony during the trial and that spectators can’t bring cellphones inside the courtroom.
+Testimony began shortly after the decision was announced Tuesday.

 Most Read Stories